dsknowledgebase/v0/knowledge_objects/AWS_EC2.md

 Strengths

-- AWS provides very good documentation on how to use EC2.
+- AWS provides very good documentation on how to use EC2
-- EC2 is easy to script.
+- EC2 is easy to script
-- It is widely used and has a huge community.
+- It is widely used and has a huge community

 Limitations